maucrvlh/mm-node-log-utils/README.md

 import constants from './constants';
 import routes from '../app/routes/all.js';

-import * as log from 'tjam-node-log-utils';
+import * as log from 'mm-node-log-utils';
-import { ConsumerNotAllowedException } from 'tjam-node-exceptions';
+import { ConsumerNotAllowedException } from 'mm-node-exceptions';

 export default function () {
     let app = express();